Van Weezer

 Van Weezer is the fifteenth studio album by American rock band Weezer, released on May 7, 2021, by Crush Music and Atlantic Records.
 Featuring a style influenced by classic rock and hard rock, the album was announced in September 2019 with an original release date of May 2020, coinciding with announcement of the band's participation in the Hella Mega Tour alongside Green Day and Fall Out Boy.
-However, due to the COVID-19 pandemic, the tour was delayed indefinitely and Van Weezers release was delayed until May 2021, almost four months after the release of the band's previous album OK Human.
+Due to the COVID-19 pandemic, the tour was delayed indefinitely and Van Weezers release was delayed until May 2021, almost four months after the release of the band's previous album OK Human.

 Four singles were released ahead of the album's release; "The End of the Game", "Hero", "Beginning of the End" and "I Need Some of That".
 The album received generally positive reviews from critics, and debuted and peaked at number 11 on the US Billboard 200 chart.

 Background

 In February 2019, Weezer frontman Rivers Cuomo began working on new songs with a hard rock influence, in contrast to the pop rock and electropop sound that had been featured on the band's previous albums Pacific Daydream, the Teal Album, and the then-upcoming Black Album.
 In an interview that month with Entertainment Weekly, Cuomo mentioned that an album tentatively titled Van Weezer was in the works, and that it would take the band "back to big guitars".
 He remarked that when the band would perform "Beverly Hills" live in concert, he would perform a guitar solo that was not present on the recorded version of the song.
 "We noticed that, recently, the crowd just goes crazy when I do that.
 So it feels like maybe the audience is ready for some shredding again."

 The album has been compared to their fourth studio album Maladroit (2002), and is inspired by 1970s and 1980s hard rock and heavy metal bands such as Kiss, Black Sabbath, Metallica and Van Halen (the last of whom inspired the album's title).
 Cuomo also stated that the album is "Blue Album-ish, but a little more riffy."